Want to DIY a Stock Tank Pool? Read This First

 Stock tanks are manufactured out of plastic (usually polyethylene) and metal (usually galvanized steel).

 - Plastic tanks are more lightweight (thus easier to transport), resistant to rust and corrosion, and conduct less heat so the water stays cool longer.
 But they’re more likely to crack or break from a heavy impact, and their coarser surface usually demands a good deal of scrubbing to remove dirt and algae that form in the tank over time.
-Plus, while the round and oval plastic tanks are self-supporting, square and rectangular models need a separate external frame to stand upright.
+Plus, while the round and oval plastic tanks like this 8-foot Tarter option are self-supporting, square and rectangular models need a separate external frame to stand upright.

 While an in-ground swimming pool can cost $20,000 to $65,000, and an above-ground pool can set you back $3,500 to $15,000, a stock tank can be had for between $200 to $450.
 Generally, metal tanks cost 35 percent more than plastic ones, and the larger the size and capacity, the more expensive.